RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ```
 lang=bash
-pip install flake8
+pip install flake8 black
 ```

-Then, to run the linter manually, go to the root folder of the project, and run `flake8 sam --config=setup.cfg`.
-Satisfying all flake8 rules is required when developing this package.
+Then, to run the linter manually, go to the root folder of the project, and run `flake8 ./sam` and `black ./sam --check`.
+Satisfying all flake8 and black rules is required when developing this package.
+You can also run black without `--check` to make sure that the code is automatically formatted correctly.

 ## Testing